open-data-courses/tree-based-models-in-r/slides/chapter1_09.md

 # Evaluate Model Performance

-Notes: Gabriela de Queiroz - Instructor.
-At this point, you have a classification tree model ready.
+Notes: At this point, you have a classification tree model ready.
 The next steps would be to make a prediction and evaluate your predictions.
 Let's learn now how to create a prediction in R.

 ---